 The first requirement, according to the local chapter, is that the student must have a minimum 3.50 cumulative grade point average (unweighted) or higher.
-Second, one must submit the on-line application by 2:45 P.M. on Friday, March 10, 2023.
+Second, one must submit the on-line application by 2:45 P.M. on the due date.
 The application will not be available after 2:45 P.M.
-Third, a minimum of fifty GPA and student activity points is needed to be eligible.
+Third, a minimum of forty-five (for sophomores), fifty (for juniors) GPA and student activity points which must include a minimum of twenty volunteer hours (sophomores) thirty volunteer hours (juniors) is needed to be eligible.

 When a student meets the above requirements, the Barberton High School faculty and administrative members are given a form to review and comment on a potential candidate’s leadership, service, and character.
-The student must have an average score above a 3.0 from the faculty and administrative members to be considered.
 Faculty and administrative members are encouraged only to comment on those students with whom they have had sufficient contact.